-For many patients, the size and shape of the breasts has been of concern for years and most report increased confidence and improved self-esteem following breast augmentation surgery.
+For many patients, breast size and shape has been of concern for years and most report greatly increased confidence and improved self-esteem following breast augmentation surgery.

-The increase in breast size and shape will be immediately apparent following breast augmentation, however there may be a small amount of bruising and swelling which can last several weeks.
+The increase in breast size and shape change will be immediately apparent following breast augmentation, however there may be a small amount of bruising and swelling which can last several weeks.
+It takes a few weeks or even months to see the final shape as the breast skin needs to stretch to accommodate the implant.
+Generally if you’ve had babies or have less tight breasts skin before the procedure, you will see the final results more quickly.
 The scars will undergo a natural maturation process involving a series of colour and texture changes over a period of around six months to two years.
-The laser scar revision we offer at Body Recon Cosmetic Clinic visually improves the scars’ appearance and feel.
+The laser scar treatment we offer at Body Recon Cosmetic Clinic visually improves the scars’ appearance and feel.

 The breast shape will change over the few months post-surgery and the final result can usually be judged at around six months.
-The results of a breast augmentation are long lasting provided your operation is done at an age when your breasts have stopped growing.
-Large fluctuations in weight and further pregnancies can lead to a change in breast size and shape and the normal age related effects on skin laxity can lead to a development of loose skin and a drooping of the breast tissue.
+The results of a breast augmentation are long lasting provided your breast skin is good quality/ able to hold the implants and you don’t develop an overly tight capsule around your implant (capsular contracture- see below).
+Large fluctuations in weight and further pregnancies can lead to a change in breast size and shape and the normal age related effects on skin laxity can lead to the development of loose skin and a drooping of the breast tissue.

 All breast implants will induce the formation of scar tissue around them (called a capsule) and, in some individuals, this can contract and become hard and painful and distort the shape of the breast.
 The rate of capsular contracture is around two percent.
 It is difficult to predict who will be affected by capsular contracture, at what time and to what extent.
-The average breast implants tend to last well over 10 years and in many patients a lifetime.
+We know capsular contracture can be related to patient factors, the surface texture of the implant and operative technique.
+At Body Recon we use techniques to reduce capsular contracture including meticulous sterile technique, use of antibiotics, Keller funnel etc. The average breast implants tend to last well over 10 years and in many patients a lifetime.
 All patients who undergo breast augmentation should accept that they may require further surgery at some stage either to release scar tissue or to remove or replace the implants.

-A consultation with Dr Rahdon costs $170.00; for a cosmetic procedure there is no rebate.
-The first consultation for breast augmentation generally takes about one hour.
-We also offer an initial complimentary consultation with one of our cosmetic nurse specialists – this is great for patients who want to find out more about their options and to have some basic questions answered.
+A consultation with Dr Rahdon costs $190.00; for a cosmetic procedure there is no rebate unless you have a referral from your GP.
+The consultation for breast augmentation generally takes about one hour.
+We also offer an initial complimentary consultation with one of our cosmetic nurses– this is great for patients who want to find out more about their options and to have some basic questions answered.
 A consultation with Dr Rahdon is always required prior to surgery to determine suitability and to decide on breast implant size, placement etc.

 In most cases a referral is not required as breast augmentation is considered to be a cosmetic procedure.
-In some cases of extreme breast asymmetry or congenital breast deformity, Medicare may assist with payment.
+In cases of breast asymmetry or congenital breast deformity, Medicare may assist with payment.
 A detailed breast examination by your GP will assess suitability for access to Medicare.
-If referred by a GP with such a condition, you may be eligible for a rebate from Medicare of $72.75 for your consultation.
+If referred by a GP, you may be eligible for a rebate from Medicare of $72.75 for your consultation.
 Your surgery may also be subsidised.

 You will be required to complete a registration form for the clinic and your medical history will be reviewed.
-For those considering cosmetic surgery, Dr Rahdon will generally spend an hour discussing specific concerns as well as your possible procedural options.
-Photographs will usually be taken and you will receive an information pack.
+For those considering cosmetic surgery, Dr Rahdon will spend plenty of time discussing specific concerns as well as your possible surgical options.
+Photographs will be taken and you will receive an information pack.
 In order to get the most from your consultation with Dr Rahdon, it is strongly recommended that you learn a little about the procedure before you meet with him – a prior consultation with one of our cosmetic nurse specialists may be advisable.
-However for patients already well informed on the surgery this may not be required.
+However for patients already well informed on the surgery this is not required.
 If you already have a date in mind for your surgery and are keen to proceed, this can be booked during your first consultation.

-For larger procedures, you will usually be encouraged to attend a second consultation (at no further cost).
+Dr Rahdon will write you a letter detailing the plans for surgery.
+This includes a quote for costs including anaesthetic and hospital fees.
+If you wish yo can attend a second consultation (at no further cost).
 This allows time for you to consider all the information you have been given, prepare questions and conduct your own research.
-It also allows time for a cost estimate to be prepared and sent to you.
 A suitable date and time for your surgery will be organised and your breast implants will be ordered.

 Before your operation you will be requested to go to Chez Ma Belle Lingerie, in Yarra Street, Geelong, to be fitted for a support garment.
+If you don’t live in Geelong we can organise your bra to be delivered to us prior to your surgery.
 You need to bring this with you on the day of your surgery and it will be fitted immediately post-op, while you are still asleep.
 The support garment will need to be worn for 48hrs following your breast augmentation surgery.

 Major complications are uncommon following breast augmentation.
 During your initial consultation Dr Rahdon will have a full discussion with you about the risks and complications of surgery.
 You will be given information about breast augmentation including potential complications and if you decide to go ahead with surgery these risks will be discussed again as part of the consenting process.
 Fortunately, with correct patient and procedure selection the risks are kept to an absolute minimum.
 You can be assured that Dr Rahdon will not agree to perform any cosmetic procedure unless he feels the benefits significantly outweigh any risks.

-The reality is that you are in the best hands.
+The reality is that you are in the best hands and complications are uncommon in fit, health people.
 If there are any complications Dr Rahdon and his staff will provide the best care.
-Breast implant rupture is a major source of hesitation when considering implants but a ruptured implant is very rare.
-Modern implants are made of a cohesive gel which means that even if the implant does rupture, it will not leak into the surrounding breast tissue.
+Possible complications soon after surgery include infection, bleeding, wound issues, nipple sensory changes, slight asymmetries.
+Further down the track there may be sag/ ptosis, ALCL, capsular contracture and implant rupture.
+Note, modern implants are made of a cohesive gel which means that even if the implant does rupture, it will not leak into the surrounding breast tissue.

 Yes.
 In most cases Dr Rahdon will be happy to perform further procedures at the same time, provided these have been discussed in advance; it may be a good opportunity for excision of moles or skin lesions.
-It is also quite common for people to have other, more major, procedures such as rhinoplasty or abdominoplasy done at the same time as their breast surgery.
+It is also quite common for people to have other, more major, procedures such as rhinoplasty, facial rejuvenation or abdominoplasy done at the same time as their breast surgery.

 Most commonly the scar is placed in the crease under your breast but can also be in the armpit or around the edge of the nipple.
 Dr Rahdon will discuss the best option for you during your initial consultation.
 As part of your surgical package with Dr Rahdon we offer complimentary laser scar revision at Body Recon Cosmetic Clinic to assist with healing and improve the appearance of scars.

-Dr Rahdon favours a Kellar funnel insertion which allows for a very small incision to be made, in most cases no greater than 3-5cms.
-This enables the implant to be inserted without being touched and greatly reduces the risk of capsular contracture.
+Dr Rahdon favours a Kellar funnel insertion which allows for a very small incision to be made, in most cases no greater than 3-5 to 4 cms.
+This enables the implant to be inserted without being touched and reduces the risk of capsular contracture.

 Some patients never require revision surgery and will enjoy their implants for a lifetime.
-However some women may experience a change in body shape as a result of pregnancy, breastfeeding or weight fluctuations and might choose to undergo revision breast surgery to accommodate for this.
+However some women may experience a change in body shape/ breast sag as a result of pregnancy, breastfeeding or weight fluctuations and might choose to undergo revision breast surgery to accommodate for this.
+Other reasons for revision include capsular contracture or rupture.
 In other instances, patients may simply change their minds with regards to how they would like their breasts to look.